-Okay, first of all, in my defense, I was a teenager, and given that …my primary mission was to sleep until noon and act like a sloth on Thanksgiving Day.
+Okay, first of all, in my defense, I was a teenager.
+My primary mission was to sleep until noon and act like a sloth on Thanksgiving Day.
 The only exertion I had in mind was stuffing my face.
 It was a simpler time.
-So, when Patti, my five-year-old niece, came to me excitedly asking if I would be joining her and about 20 of her happy, hyper cousins, and kids all under the age of ten at 5 a.m. on Thanksgiving morning to stand packed like sardines in the frost-filled air among the crowds clamoring to see Santa kick off the holiday season during the annual parade…naturally, I did what every self-respecting fifteen-year-old scallywag is apt to do: I lied.
+So, when Patti, my five-year-old niece, came to me excitedly asking if I would be joining her (and about 20 of her happy, hyper cousins, and kids all under the age of ten) at 5 a.m. on Thanksgiving morning to stand packed like sardines in the frost-filled air among the crowds clamoring to see Santa kick off the holiday season during the annual parade…well, naturally, I did what every self-respecting fifteen-year-old scallywag is apt to do: I lied.

 “Not coming?
 Not coming?”
 Her lower lip quivered disapproval.
 Granted, she never said it out loud, but her face… that cherub face spoke volumes!
 “But Santie Claus is coming to town.”
 (Sniff.)
 Subtext: “Don’t you love me???”

 “I can’t come WITH you, Patti…because…because…I’m IN the parade,” I blurted out suddenly—surprising even myself.

 “You ARE?!!!” she cooed.
 The smile grew wide on her tiny, pink-cheeked face, her eyes filled with holiday wonder as she cuddled closer, anticipating more story.

 I did not disappoint.